dpretet/bster/doc/functional_spec.md

 - Create tree
     - Opcode = 0x40
-    - Read genesis address and create a root node to build a tree
+    - Read root address and create a root node to build a tree
     - Return status = 0 if successful, 1 if failed to access memory.

 - (Verify tree conformance) (TBD)